 Be careful about using your hands and fingers to play with your kitten.
 It may seem harmless and cute while they are young, however this is teaching your kitten to see your hands as prey and will encourage them to pounce on your hands (which will no doubt hurt as they grow older!).
 Therefore, it’s a good idea to invest in appropriate toys from the start.
 Here are our favourites:

 Rechargeable Laser Cat Toy - One of our best sellers!
 This toy charges through USB and is great for bonding with your kitten through play time.

-Fling and Chase Cat Toy – This lightweight multi-sensory toy is great for encouraging independent play.
+Fling & Chase Cat Toy – This lightweight, multi-sensory toy is great for encouraging independent play.

-Rock and Roll Treat Dispenser - Fill this toy with food to slow down fast eaters whilst the puzzle element helps to increase mental stimulation.
+Rock & Roll Treat Dispenser - Fill this toy with food to slow down fast eaters whilst the puzzle element helps to increase mental stimulation.

 Can you train a kitten?

 Despite popular belief that cats are untrainable, it’s possible to train them.
 One of the first things you can do is get them used to their name.
 Do this by calling their name and rewarding them with a treat or a cuddle when they respond.

 You can also proactively train and manage undesirable behaviours before they occur.
 For example, if you don’t want your cat jumping up on the tabletops, ensure that you are consistent with that from the first day your kitten comes home.
 For the first couple of weeks, have some treats on hand and proactively reward your cat whenever they are on the floor next to the tabletop.
 Show them the benefit of being next to the table.
 This is easier than waiting for them to jump up and then trying to redirect the behaviour.